bullet-train-co/bullet_train-core/bullet_train/docs/super-scaffolding/sortable.md

 For pre-existing super scaffolds the new controller will detect that the handles are missing and it will programatically add them to the table.

-If you want more control over the handles you should update your tempaltes to include handles, which will prevent them from being automatically added.
+If you want more control over the handles you should update your templates to include handles, which will prevent them from being automatically added.

 Using the example of a sortable `Page` model from above you'll want to update two files.